ferpetrelli/kohana-flexible-migrations/README.markdown

 ?>
 ```

 3) When you finish editing, simply click on 'Run all pending migrations'.
-If you made a mistake, click on 'Rollback'
+If you made a mistake, click on 'Rollback'.

-Enjoy!
+*Enjoy!*

 ## Migration functions